Office of General Counsel, Special Education Due Process Hearing Program

 TEA hearing officers provide a due process hearing questionnaire to parties with the final order in a due process hearing.

 Due Process Hearing Request Form

 TEA designed a model Due Process Hearing Request Form.
 You are not required to use the model form, but TEA encourages its use.
 The form is also available in Spanish.
-The hearing request must be mailed, hand-delivered, or faxed to TEA.
+The hearing request must be e-mailed, mailed, hand-delivered, or faxed to TEA.
 A copy of the request must also be sent to the school district.